Rodemfr/MicronetToNMEA/README.md

 The project requires the following hardware :
 - A boat with Raymarine Wireless system.
 - Teendy 3.5 board.
 Any other arduino comptabile board should be fine.
-- A small CC1101 based board.
-Once again, any board should be fine as long as you can connect its SPI bus to the MCU.
+- A CC1101 based board.
+Any board should be fine as long as you can connect its SPI bus to the MCU.

 ## Author